 Inspiration is the energy you absorb from the things and people that seem important to you.
 Inspiration is what you breathe in when you connect with the things and people you love.
 That fires you up and puts you in the mood for creating art.

-For example, I love most the seaside and the water.
-They're vital to me.
-When I’m on the seashore, I read beautiful poems about the sea, or I peruse my maritime image collection, I breathe in the seawater's vitality and beauty.
-As a consequence, I start feeling inspired.
-Inspiration begins to talk to me with a soft voice.
-If I take immediate action, my inspiration grows and my creativity follows suit.
+It's like when I am by the sea and I breathe in the seawater's vitality and beauty.
+I start feeling inspired.
+Inspiration begins to talk to me with a soft voice and, if I take immediate action, my inspiration unfolds and my creativity follows suit.

-Listen to the gentle voice of your inspiration, act on it as soon as possible, and you’ll feel more and more inspired.
+Listen to the gentle voice of inspiration that comes from within, act on it as soon as possible, and you’ll feel more and more inspired.
 That will have a domino effect on your creativity, and your artistic process.

 Inspiration and creativity

 There's a close connection between inspiration and creativity.
 I like to picture them as a beating heart symbolising life itself unceasingly breathing in and out.